medpeer-dev/med_pipe/README.md

 Register PipelineTask through 'apply' method and execute them sequentially using 'run'.

 ### MedPipe::PipelineTask
-This is the basic unit of processing registered in the Pipeline.
+This is the basic unit of processing registered in the pipeline.
 Tasks are divided into specific operations such as reading from DB or uploading to S3.
 When handling large datasets, Enumerable::Lazy can be used to process data in chunks.
 You need to implement the 'call' method: